Yenof/chat-panel/README.md

 # Chat Panel Plugin

-This plugin displays in-game chat in a seperate window or the side panel.
+This plugin displays in-game chat in a separate window or the side panel.

 The Chat Panel window can be moved freely like a normal windowed application, including to different monitors.